 How Long Do I Have To File A Lawsuit Against The Person Responsible For My Injury?

 If you are thinking about filing a lawsuit, one of the things that you will need to keep in mind is that you must bring your claim within a certain amount of time.
 The amount of time that you will have to file a lawsuit depends on the type of claim that you have.
 The time limit is called a statute of limitations.

-For motor vehicle accidents, in Colorado, a person has three years to file a lawsuit against the responsible party.
+For motor vehicle accidents, a person has three years to file a lawsuit against the responsible party.
 C.R.S.
 13-80-101 (2016).
 For other personal injury claims, such as a slip and fall, the statute of limitations is just two years.
 C.R.S.
 13-10-102 (2016).
 It is also important to note that there are things that can toll, or pause, the time limit set forth under the law.
-If you believe you have a claim, then you can still contact an attorney to discuss your case, even if you believe you may be outside of the applicable time frame.
+If you believe you have a claim, then you can still contact legal representation to discuss your case, even if you believe you may be outside of the applicable time frame.